Coeur d'Esprit Natural Perfumes

 Today, with all the sensitivities that we have developed due to the overwhelming of our olfactory organs (because everything is now scented) where our sense of smell resides, many of us are choosing to go back to simpler times.

 I am one of those.
-The perfumes I create are made from some of the above mentioned natural ingredients.
-The exception is that I do not use animal essences that have been obtained using cruel methods.
-The animal essences I use (Ambergris for the water element, Hyraceum representing our earth, and Honey Beeswax for element of air) have long since dissociated from the animal in question and been rendered pure through eons of the elements of water, wind, earth, and sun.
+The perfumes I created were made from some of the above mentioned natural ingredients.
+The exception is that I didn't use animal essences that had been obtained using cruel methods.
+The animal essences I used (Ambergris for the water element, Hyraceum representing our earth, and Honey Beeswax for element of air) have long since dissociated from the animal in question and been rendered pure through eons of the elements of water, wind, earth, and sun.

 With Natural Perfumes, you need not worry about being on the wrong side of a perfume policy.
 Only those in your scent circle will know you're wearing perfume.
 It's like having a delicious secret.